frlryr/magyarul/src/magyarul/CORE.md

 | 2nd | Ön       | You     |   | Önök   | You     | Official |
 | 3rd | Ő        | He/She  |   | Ők     | They    |          |

-* Except for Ő and Ők, personal pronouns are usually omitted.
-* Unless meant for emphasis or clarity.
-* Ő means He/She, but its "agenderized".

 # Semantics

 # Intonation
+* Statements:
-Statements        Medium to falling pitch
+    * Medium to falling pitch.
-Questions
+* Questions:
-    Question-word   Rise high pitch on first syllable Yes-or-no       Medium pitch to a slight drop to rise high pitch on the last or penultimate syllable
+    * Question-word, rise pitch on first syllable.
+    * Yes-or-no, medium pitch to a drop and a rise on the penultimate/last syllable.
-* If there are only one or two syllable in and after the focus of the question, your voice will rise on the last syllable. e.g. Eszter éhes?
+* On 1~2 syllables in/after the question focus, your voice will rise on the last syllable.
+    * e.g. Eszter éhes?
-* Uf there are three or more syllables in and aftern the focus of the question, your voice will go up on the penultimate syllable and the come down again. e.g Eszter amerikai?
+* On 3+ syllables in/after the question focs, your voice will go up on the penultimate syllable and the come down again.
+    * e.g Eszter amerikai?

 # Quirks
 ## Esz, Azt